datacarpentry/shell-ecology-ARCHIVED/shell.md

 ### More help

-Some (but not all) commands provide (brief) help when specify a '-h' or '--help' flag, e.g.:
+Some (but not all) commands provide (brief) help when you specify a '-h' or '--help' flag, e.g.:

         $ nano -h
         $ uniq --help